coda/packs-sdk/docs/guides/advanced/schemas.md

 - `actors[0].name` - The name of the first actor.
 - `actors[*].name` - The names of all of the actors (comma separated).

 If you need to further customize the value, such as combining the value of multiple properties or doing some other transformation, you'll need to create a new property to hold that value and manually populate it in your `execute` function.
+See the [Display value](#display) for an example of this.

 !!! info "Set property labels in card subtitle"
     When using property paths to specify a card's subtitle, it's recommended that you manually set the [labels for those properties](#labels).
 Coda will generate a label based off of the property path, but the result is often not desirable.